testflows/TestFlows-WebSite/source/handbook/index.md

 ## Inline

-Inline tests can be defined anywhere in your test code by using [Test Definition Class]es above.
+Inline tests can be defined anywhere in your test program by using [Test Definition Class]es above.
-Because all test definition classes are [context manager]s and therefore must be used using the [with] statement or [async with] for asynchronous tests that leverage [Python]'s [asyncio] module.
+Because all test definition classes are [context manager]s, therefore they must be used using the [with] statement or [async with] for asynchronous tests that leverage [Python]'s [asyncio] module.

 ```python